jtmckay2017/maze-game/README.md

 Source Code: https://github.com/jtmckay2017/maze-game

 Game is multiplayer and has always on Voice Chat.
 If you don't want anyone to hear you, you will have to manually mute your mic.
+Game includes leaderboards using postgres and hasura both running on Heroku.